TopicGPT: A Prompt-based Topic Modeling Framework: Experiments

 \subsection{Sampling documents for \frameworkname}

 The number of documents used during the topic generation phase is a critical parameter of \frameworkname.
-Given enough time and money (if using closed-source LLM APIs), we could certainly feed the entire training corpus into the LLM for topic generation.
-However, this is impractical given our current setup, which implements both topic generation and assignment with OpenAI's GPT models, and it is also unnecessary as we confirm both in theory and practice below.
-We thus sample a subset of documents uniformly at random for topic generation, which results in 1,000 documents from \texttt{Bills} and 1,100 documents from \texttt{Wiki}.
+Given enough time and money (if using closed-source LLM APIs), we could use the entire training corpus for topic generation.
+However, this is impractical given its high cost and also unnecessary as confirmed in practice below.
+We thus sample a document subset uniformly at random for topic generation, which results in 1,000 documents from \texttt{Bills} and 1,100 documents from \texttt{Wiki}.

-\paragraph{How many documents should we sample?} We recommend that users of \frameworkname\ either choose a sample size that fits their budget or run topic generation incrementally and stop when no new topics are generated for some threshold (e.g., 100 documents) --- a ``topic drought.''
-To assess the effectiveness of this approach in achieving comprehensive topic coverage, we examine the topics generated after reaching this ``topic drought'' threshold and check whether our refinement process removed any of them.
-Figure~\ref{fig:wiki_train} shows that on both datasets, the number of new topics that remain after refinement plateaus after around 500 documents have been generated.
+\paragraph{How many documents should we sample?} We recommend that users either choose a sample size that fits their budget or run topic generation incrementally and stop when no new topics are generated for some threshold (e.g., 200 documents).
+To assess the topic coverage of this approach, we examine the topics generated after reaching this threshold and check whether our refinement process removed any of them.
+In both datasets, the number of new topics that remain after refinement plateaus after this threshold - after around 600 documents have been generated.